Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 KB: “You never know what's going to happen on any given day.
 Any crisis can happen that we have to respond to.
 But I love a good plan.
 Remaining flexible and adaptable for whatever is going to happen is the part that I find the most challenging.”

 PT: “For me, the most difficult thing is the fact that you're always on.
 That's something that I struggle with.
 It's a blessing and a curse.
 We can’t afford to miss things.
 It’s also hard in terms of family life.
-Last week it was my daughter’s birthday, and I had one headphone in one ear while I was trying to play soccer with her outside.”
+Recently it was my daughter’s birthday, and I had one headphone in one ear while I was trying to play soccer with her outside.”

 Advertisement